Future Progressive Tense in English Grammar

 What is the future progressive?

-The future progressive tense, also future continuous, expresses a continuing action that will be in progress at a future time.
+The future progressive tense, also known as the future continuous, expresses an action that will be in progress at a specific moment or time in the future.

 The future progressive tense in English grammar is formed with will + be + present participle (ing-form).

-Learn how to conjugate affirmatie, negative and interrogative sentences in the English future progressive tense with Lingolia, then practise in the interactive exercises.
+Learn how to conjugate affirmative, negative and interrogative sentences in the English future progressive tense with Lingolia, then practise in the interactive exercises.

 Example